Black Hebrew Israelites: Commandment Keepers

-The Commandment Keepers believe that they are descendants of Solomon and the Queen of Sheba.
-Matthew taught that "the Black man is a Jew" and "all genuine Jews are Black men", but he valued non-black Jews as those who had preserved Judaism over the centuries.
-Matthew maintained cordial ties with non-black Jewish leaders in New York and frequently invited them to worship at his synagogue.

-Matthew established the Ethiopian Hebrew Rabbinical College (later renamed the Israelite Rabbinical Academy) in Brooklyn.
+In 1919, Wentworth Arthur Matthew, an emigrant from Saint Kitts, founded a Black Hebrew Israelite congregation in Harlem, the Commandment Keepers of the Living God.
+In 1930, Matthew established the Ethiopian Hebrew Rabbinical College (later renamed the Israelite Rabbinical Academy) in Brooklyn.
 He ordained more than 20 rabbis, who went on to lead congregations throughout the United States and the Caribbean.
 He remained the leader of the Commandment Keepers in Harlem, and in 1962 the congregation moved to a landmark building on 123rd Street.

 Matthew died in 1973, sparking an internal conflict over who would succeed him as head of the Harlem congregation.
 Shortly before his death, Matthew named his grandson, David Matthew Doré, as the new spiritual leader.
 Doré was 16 years old at the time.
-In 1975, the synagogue's board elected Rabbi Willie White to be its leader.
+In 1975, the synagogue's board elected Rabbi Willie White as its leader.
 Rabbi Doré occasionally conducted services at the synagogue until the early 1980s, when White had Doré and some other members locked out of the building.
 Membership declined throughout the 1990s, and by 2004, only a few dozen people belonged to the synagogue.
 In 2007 the Commandment Keepers sold the building while various factions among former members sued one another.

+Matthew was influenced by the non-black Jews he met as well as by Marcus Garvey and the Universal Negro Improvement Association and African Communities League.
+Garvey used the Biblical Jews in exile as a metaphor for black people in North America.
+One of the accomplishments of Garvey's movement was to strengthen the connection between black Americans and Africa, Ethiopia in particular.
+When Matthew later learned about the Beta Israel—Ethiopian Jews—he identified with them, teaching that the Commandment Keepers were descendants of Solomon and the Queen of Sheba.
+Matthew taught that "the Black man is a Jew" and "all genuine Jews are Black men", but he valued non-black Jews as those who had preserved Judaism over the centuries.
+Matthew maintained cordial ties with non-black Jewish leaders in New York and frequently invited them to worship at his synagogue.